Friction Type Brakes & Clutches

 Spring-Set / Power-Release friction brakes can be pneumatically or electrically released.
 When no air or power is applied, springs hold the load.
 When air or power is applied, the unit releases.
 They are used in servo motor applications where the motor does the positioning and stopping and the brake provides positional holding of the load.
 An alternative to this type is the permanent magnet electrically-released brake.

-Key Manufacturers of Friction Type Clutches and Brakes We Offer
+Top Brands of Friction Clutches and Brakes We Offer

 - Dodge (ABB)